-Every two years, the City Council reserves time for study and ideation around emerging, critical issues facing Woodbury.
+Every two years, City Council reserves time for study and ideation around emerging, critical issues facing Woodbury.
 Council identifies two or three urgent, high priority focus areas.
-Staff then designates an implementation team with a clearly identified team leader; develops a plan with clear goals, milestones, and performance measures; and reports to Council at least once a year on outcomes or as dictated by the initiative timeline.
+Staff then designates an implementation team with a clearly identified team leader; develops a plan with clear goals, milestones, and performance measures; and reports at least once a year on outcomes or as dictated by the initiative timeline.

 - Issue urgency to be addressed in the short-term